randyttruong/496notes/README.md

 # COMP_SCI 496: Graduate Algorithms Notes
-These are my notes for the "Graduate Algorithms" course offered at Northwestern University Spring 2024.
+These are my notes for the _Graduate Algorithms_ course offered at Northwestern University Spring 2024.
 This course is just an introductory course in upper-level algorithm analysis.